Sacha Baron Cohen: Philanthropy

 In 2020, at the start of the COVID-19 pandemic, Baron Cohen and Isla Fisher partnered with Marc Benioff to send a planeload of Personal Protective Equipment (PPE) to National Health Service workers in the UK.

-In August 2023 Baron Cohen spoke alongside Martin Luther King III and Al Sharpton at the 60th anniversary of the March on Washington.

 In October 2024, Baron Cohen gave $500,000 to Save the Children and the International Rescue Committee to help support their work tackling a displacement crisis and famine in Sudan, and called for more aid to support the cause.

-Gaza War
+Gaza war

 In 2023, he was one of the actors to sign an open letter to President Biden calling for the release of all hostages taken by Hamas.

-In October 2023, Baron Cohen was among the members of the Writers Guild of America that called out its guild leaders for not speaking in support of Israel during the war in Gaza.
+In October 2023, Baron Cohen was among the members of the Writers Guild of America who criticized the guild leaders for not condemning the October 7 Hamas attacks as other guilds had done.

 In November 2023, Baron Cohen was among more than a dozen creators and celebrities who challenged TikTok executives on the subject of content moderation and the safety of Jewish users amidst the early stages of the Gaza war.